Do you have flabby arms (aka bat wings), and want to tone them and searching for the best exercises for flabby arms? You’ve come to the right place.

 Another great exercise to tone flabby arms is the shoulder press

-This exercise helps build muscle mass in the front deltoid and sides of the deltoids and triceps.
+It is an effective exercise for strengthening the shoulder muscles, particularly the front deltoid and sides of the deltoids and the triceps.

 How To Do It

-- Sit at the end of a flat bench holding a dumbbell in each hand with palms facing forward.
+1. Sit at the end of a flat bench.

 Tips